thrushlang/.github/profile/README.md

 - Support for quantum programming for quantum machines using Q# as a backend compiler.

+## LLVM as Backend Compiler

+The **Thrush Programming Language** compiles using the LLVM project as its primary code generator, which is a backend compiler.
+It generally compiles bytecode or intermediate languages to assembler or machine code for the 45 different architectures and variants available.

+Thrush compiles AOT to LLVM bitcode, which is then compiled to optimized machine code, functioning similarly to Rust and Swift.

 ## Compilation steps

 *With the compiler (thrushc)...*